Copilot-Language/copilot/copilot-theorem/README.md

 * `PrettyPrint.hs` for pretty printing (useful for debugging)
 * `Translate.hs` where the translation process from `Core.Spec` is defined.

-These three formats share a simplified set of types and operators, defined respectively in `Misc.Type` and `Misc.Operator`.

 ##### An example

 The following program: